nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/update-the-version-of-your-target-platform/specific-upgrade-instructions.md

 ## Upgrading to LTS 2015 and LTS 2016

-Select the Nuxeo JSF UI target package in your [Application Dependencies]({{page page='application-dependencies'}}) for the content views, layouts, tabs and search customizations to be available.
+Select the Nuxeo JSF UI target package in your [Application Definition]({{page page='application-definition'}}) for the content views, layouts, tabs and search customizations to be available.

 ## {{> anchor 'to-60'}}Upgrading to 6.0